 “We are the undisputed sales leader in the region and with this launch, we confirm once again that Chevrolet is betting on the Colombian market and on South America.
 The Chevrolet Captiva is a new truck that reflects the philosophy of a Chevrolet SUV.
 It will be a key piece in our long-term strategy for brand growth and market participation in Colombia, “he said.

 The all-new Chevrolet Captiva aims to meet the expectations of customers when it comes to handling and performance.
-Under the hood is a turbo-charged 1.5L gasoline engine that generates 147 horsepower and 230 Nm of torque.
+Under the hood is a turbo-charged 1.5L gasoline engine that generates 145 horsepower and 184 pound-feet of torque.
 The boosted four-banger will be the only option available for all versions of the new Chevrolet Captiva Turbo.
 It can be coupled to either a 6-speed manual transmission or a Continuously Variable Transmission (CVT).

 Additionally, the new Chevrolet Captiva Turbo comes with a long list of equipment, including LED headlights, two-tone 17-inch aluminum wheels, leather upholstery, a panoramic sunroof and an infotainment system with an 8-inch touch screen.
 In terms of safety, the compact Chevy crossover SUV includes 6 airbags, electronic stability control, hill start assist, traction control, backup camera along with front and rear parking/proximity sensors.